AnnOthmane18/CarMonitoringDashboard/README.md

    modprobe can-raw
    ```
 3. Add the following lines to your Config.txt file, to enable SPI, as well as CAN0 & CAN1 interfaces
+   open configuration file using nano
    ```sh
    sudo nano /boot/config.txt
    ```
+   add the following lines to the end of the file
    ```sh
    dtparam=spi=on
    dtoverlay=mcp2515-can1,oscillator=16000000,interrupt=25
    dtoverlay=mcp2515-can0,oscillator=16000000,interrupt=23
    ```
+   reboot your raspberry
    ```sh
    sudo reboot
    ```